Katherine Ruth Bridges

 Katherine Ruth Bridges (born 1954) is an American landscape architect.
 In 2014 she is a landscape architect for the New York City Department of Parks and Recreation.
-She has been the principal landscape architect or contributed to the design of over 50 parks in the New York City area.
+She has been the principal landscape architect, and contributed to the design of over 50 parks in the New York City area.
 Her work includes the Blue Heron Park Preserve in Staten Island, New York, a large nature refuge that is part of Staten Island's "Blue Belt."
 Bridges' designs include elements of a site's natural systems, enhancement of wildlife habitats, and also its history.

 Early life and education

 Bridges was born in 1954 in Manhattan.
 The family moved to Staten Island in 1960.
 Her mother is a retired New Dorp High School teacher, and her father was a Civil Engineer with Goodkind & O'Dea (now part of Dewberry).

-Bridges attended, Notre Dame Academy, Trinity Lutheran School, St Joseph by the Sea, and Curtis High School, graduating from the latter in 1972.
-She attended the University of Georgia in Athens, Georgia.
-In 1975 she participated in the UGA Studies Abroad Program, in Cortona, Italy where she met Pietro Porcinai, a landscape architect with a studio in Fiesole, who would become a major influence.
+Bridges attended Notre Dame Academy, Trinity Lutheran School, St Joseph by the Sea, and Curtis High School, graduating from the latter in 1972.
+She then went on to attend the University of Georgia in Athens, Georgia.
+In 1975 she participated in the UGA Studies Abroad Program in Cortona, Italy where she met Pietro Porcinai, a landscape architect with a studio in Fiesole, who would become a major influence.
 She also studied with Paolo Soleri.
 In 1977 Bridges participated in "Ecology", a three-hour special radio program broadcast on WUOG-FM in Athens, Georgia.

 Bridges graduated from the College of Environment and Design at the University of Georgia in 1977 with a Bachelor of Landscape Architecture.
 Her undergraduate thesis was entitled Christus Gardens: A Design, and is a study of Christus Gardens, which was a public attraction in Gatlinburg, TN.
 She completed the Landscape Architecture Licensing Examination in 1981.